Battle of Koziatyn

-The Battle of Koziatyn (also known as the Raid on Koziatyn and Koziatyn Envelopment) of 25–27 April 1920 was one of the most spectacular raids of the Polish cavalry during the Polish–Soviet War.
-In the effect of a pincer maneuver some 160 kilometres behind the front line, the Polish Army was able to seize the strategically important town of Korosten.
+The Battle of Koziatyn (also known as the Raid on Koziatyn and Koziatyn Envelopment) of 25–27 April 1920 was a raid done by the Polish cavalry during the Polish–Soviet War.
+As a result of a pincer maneuver some 160 kilometres behind the front line, the Polish Army was able to seize the strategically important town of Korosten.
 The town, a major railway hub and a Red Army supply depot, was captured with negligible Polish losses.

 The battle, along with a similar Raid on Korosten, resulted in a complete disruption of the Soviet 12th and 14th Armies of the South-Western Front.
 The Soviets lost approximately two divisions and a large amount of materiel, and roughly 8000 Soviet soldiers became prisoners of war.
 This allowed the Polish forces to capture Kiev soon afterwards.
 The maneuver is taught in military colleges around the world as an example of a blitzkrieg-like offensive executed before the advent of tank warfare.

 Before the battle

 In the early months of 1920, the Polish headquarters realized that it had insufficient forces to wage a full-scale war against the Soviets on all fronts of the Polish–Soviet War.
-To counter the threat of a large scale offensive by the Red Army, the Polish HQ prepared a preemptive strike in the south towards Kiev.
+To counter the threat of a large-scale offensive by the Red Army, the Polish HQ prepared a preemptive strike in the south towards Kiev.
 This was to create a large operational space in the southern section of the front and allow the Poles to move parts of their forces northwards, to Belarus, while leaving the southern flank secured by Petlura's forces nominally of the defunct Ukrainian People's Republic, allied to Poland at that time.
 In order to neutralize superior Soviet numbers, the Poles decided to create a large, all-cavalry unit that was to strike a wedge between the Soviet 12th Army and the Soviet 14th Army, thus disrupting their defenses and encircling a large number of enemy troops between the front line and a large pocket of resistance created far behind it.

 The unit, called the Cavalry Division, comprised units withdrawn from other fronts.
 Commanded by Gen. Jan Romer, it started to be formed in early April, some two weeks prior to the planned offensive.
-The first unit to be transferred to the southern front was the 5th Cavalry Brigade, moved to the area on 12 April.
+The first unit to be transferred to the southern front was the 5th Cavalry Brigade, moved to the area on April the 12th.
 The 4th Cavalry Brigade arrived soon afterwards.
 Although both brigades were seriously undermanned and under-equipped, they formed a considerable force by contemporary standards.
 However, all sub-units until then fought separately and did not have enough time to train cooperation.
-Finally, the commander of the new division was a skilled staff officer, but had no cavalry experience.
+Finally, the commander of the new division was a skilled staff officer who had no cavalry experience.